-When it comes to analyzing why your website is not getting traffic, many things might be at play, and I’ve taken the time to explain the important ones below.
-You should pay attention to No. 12!
+When it comes to analysing why your website is not getting traffic, many things might be at play, and I've taken the time to explain the important ones below.
+You need to see #12.

-Often at times when companies decide to start their online branding journey, what most brands want is a website that showcases their services or products.
+Most of the time, when businesses decide to build their online brand, what most companies want is a website that showcases their services or products.

 That's all they care about.